GHeinzelmann/BAT.py/README.md

-*Coming soon: GHDD.py, a fully automated tool for guest-host ABFE calculations using pmemd.cuda*
+*Coming soon: GHDD.py, a fully automated tool for guest-host ABFE calculations using DD with pmemd.cuda*

 # BAT.py